longrio94/longrio94.github.io/_posts/Blog_WeightedECL.md

   - category2
 ---

-This is a sample blog post.Blog posts are cool.
+This blog post discusses about Weighted ECL

 Headings are cool
 ======